dtaht/blog-cerowrt/content/post/bufferbloat_on_the_backbone.md

 as a whole would silently adjust to the reduced capacity in milliseconds, not 90 minutes!

-That internet would carry voice, gaming and video traffic far better than the one we have.
+That Internet would carry voice, gaming and video traffic far better than the one we have.
 It would be far more resilent to all sorts of outages, and rerouting - not just from bgp mistakes but wars and the like.